 BM Schools Out

 Stonewall is a national LGB charity, with a specific campaign – Education for All – against homophobic bullying in schools.
 There is plenty of information and advice on their website and they have separate sections for parents and children/young people.
-See: http://www.stonewall.org.uk/at_school/There is a special section on the Stonewall website covering homophobic bullying in schools which can be found here: http://www.stonewall.org.uk/at_school/education_for_all/parents_and_carers/4161.asp
+See: https://www.stonewall.org.uk/supporting-schools

-You can also call Stonewall for informal advice on the Freephone number 08000 50 20 20, which operates Monday to Friday from 9.30am to 5.30pm.
-Or you can email the Stonewall Information Service via: [email protected]
+You can also call Stonewall for informal advice on 08000 50 20 20 or you can email the Stonewall Information Service via: [email protected]

 You could also seek the advice and support of your local Citizen’s Advice Bureau or Neighbourhood Law Centre.